hezweb/web/games/index.md

 # Welcome to {{ title }}

-Sweden Mayhem is a gaming hub, providing servers for various games and a fixed schedule for gaming sessions, no registration or other requirements needed.
+Sweden Mayhem is a gaming community that offers:

-We're here to help you enjoy gaming with ease and connect with fellow players.
+- No need to register or commit
+- Minimal installation required
+- A fixed schedule for gaming sessions

 Specific game information is available in the menu above.